divinemamgai/ProjectRed/README.md

 ### Current Limitations :

 1. Collision detection limited to Circle With Polygons.
+2. Collision response and detection (this will work though) is not implemented for dynamic [with physics on] sprites, i.e, two dynamic sprites with physics turned on won't be detected by the collision system and response is not appropriate yet.
-2. Single screen stage, i.e., no camera movement.
+3. Single screen stage, i.e., no camera movement.